 This policy applies to all full-time, part-time, and seasonal employees; all visitors; and all contractors.

 1007.4 ENFORCEMENT

-To communicate this policy, signs shall be prominently displayed on county Premises and Location, as well as Bonner County website.
-This policy shall be included in the Bonner County Policy Manual and new-hire handouts and communicated when recruiting.
+1. To communicate this policy, signs shall be prominently displayed on county Premises and Location, as well as Bonner County website.